-The Directors announce an unaudited surplus after tax of \$475k for the six month period ended 31 December 2014.
+The Directors announce an unaudited surplus after tax of \$614k for the six month period ended 31 December 2015.

-Non-MoT-contract revenue grew by 6.2%, driven both by strong domestic business and by sectors of the company's international growth strategy starting to bear fruit.
-Expenses increased by 5.6%, reflecting the company's commitment to growth of expertise and maintaining services of key importance to public safety.
+Non-MoT-contract revenue grew by 9%, driven mainly by new opportunities opened up through the company's international growth strategy.
+Expenses increased by 10.6%, reflecting the company's commitment to growth of expertise and maintaining services of key importance to public safety.